 As always, it's best to learn by doing, so let's have a go at how to build chord progressions by using examples.
 As I mentioned before, you'll need to know guitar scales, if not all, at least the major scale.

 All scales contain 7 musical notes, and finding the right chord progression in a given key is just a matter of calculating the chords on a given scale.

 1 W 2 W 3 H 4 W 5 W 6 W 7 H 1

 W = whole step (or 2 fret interval)

 H = half step (or 1 fret interval)

-Now lets use the C major scale for our example, meaning will be in the key of C. (You can apply the major scale intervals to any note, thereby change the key you’re playing in.)
+Now let's use the C major scale for our example, meaning will be in the key of C. (You can apply the major scale intervals to any note, thereby changing the key you're playing in.)